SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
+2.3: New race: Chaser.
+New unit: Muton Shader.
+New Obliterator sprite.
+Some rebalances and fixes.
 2.2e: New Hybrid graphics.
 New Jungle landing block.
 Overhauled bigobs to remove negative indexes.
 Increased Auto Cannon's aim range.
 Fixed FRNITURE death tiles association.
 Fixed some fences.
 2.2d: Fixed some research related microbugs.
 2.2c: Fixed incorrect terrain texture coordinates.